 To use a dynamic library, include the library on the compiler's command line.
-If the dynamic library is not in one of the standard library directories, use the -rpath compiler option during linking.
+If the dynamic library is not in one of the standard library directories, use the -L path and -l library_shortname compiler options during linking.
 You must also set the LD_LIBRARY_PATH environment variable to the directory where the library is stored before running the executable.